all-of-us/raw-data-repository/rest-api/tools/README.md

 ### upgrade_database.sh

-Upgrades a database to the latest or a specified Alembic revision, applying schema migrations
+Upgrades a database (either local or in Cloud SQL) to the latest or a specified Alembic revision, applying schema migrations.

 ## Included scripts (use with "source &lt;script name&gt;")